ng-Classic/ng-classic/aio/content/guide/aot-compiler.md

 </code-example>

-The Angular Classiccompiler extracts the metadata *once* and generates a *factory* for `TypicalComponent`.
+The Angular Classic compiler extracts the metadata *once* and generates a *factory* for `TypicalComponent`.
-When it needs to create a `TypicalComponent` instance, Angular Classiccalls the factory, which produces a new visual element, bound to a new instance of the component class with its injected dependency.
+When it needs to create a `TypicalComponent` instance, Angular Classic calls the factory, which produces a new visual element, bound to a new instance of the component class with its injected dependency.

 ### Compilation phases